Like holding a handful of seeds and asking which is the prettiest flower. https://t.co/75QciHRrTS— Corey Gwin (@corey_gwin) May 25, 2019

 Sometimes we keep our ideas in our heads because we're actually scared.
 Scared that our beliefs can turn out to be wrong.

 Sometimes we keep our ideas in our heads because we want to believe that they're better than they really are.
-By not finding out, we can keep believing our lies.
+By not finding out, we can keep believing our fantasy.

 Sometimes we keep our ideas in our head because they allow us to dream.
 It's easier to dream than it is to make a dream come true.
 It's hard work making ideas reality.
 "If it were easy, everyone would be doing it."